jojoelfe/decolace_web_viewer/README.md

 - Images are rendered in blender at high resolution (~25kx25k).
 The montaged micrograph is imported as a tiff texture and molecules are imported using [Molecular Nodes](https://github.com/BradyAJohnston/MolecularNodes).

-    - Every dataset is one Scene in the blenderfile.
+    - Every dataset is one scene in the blenderfile.
 The micrograph and molecular overlay layers are ViewLayers within the scene.
 The compositor is used to save them all into seperate files.
     - There is a custom renderscript that uses renderregions to break the rendered image up into 4 quadrants.
 Otherwise the compositor crashes even on machines with a lot of RAM (512GB).
     - The orthographic scale of the camera is driven by a driver based on the render resolution.
 That ensures a constant pixel-size.
     - The rendered quadrants are placed into a folder called "output"